greg643/gpt/README.md

 ## Core Python Routine

 The core python routine to extract from a document is below.
-I'm including a PDF that already has an OCR layer.
+I'm including a PDF that already has a text layer, so no OCR is required.

-For this to work, you will also need to import all of the libraries and functions found in: https://github.com/greg643/gpt/blob/main/gpt_routines.py
+For this to work, you will also need to import all of the libraries and functions found in: https://github.com/greg643/gpt/blob/main/gpt_functions.py

 ```python
 ####